ECronin1973/programming-for-data-analytics/README.md

 - **Final Project 2025/2026**
   A comprehensive project integrating concepts from across the module into a single, cohesive analysis.
-  ➡️ See the README inside the `Final Project` folder for methodology, datasets, and outputs.
+  ➡️ See the README inside the `Project` folder for methodology, datasets, and outputs.

 - **MyWork 2025/2026**
   Exploratory and practice notebooks not submitted for assessment.
 These illustrate experimentation, progress, and additional learning.